tojaroslaw/utls/README.md

 - ToVal: converts a pointer to its value if possible and leaves an ok bool if the pointer is not nil
 - SliceContains: checks if a slice contains a value
 - MapContains: checks if a map contains a key
+- SliceToMap: converts a slice to a map where each value is a key and the value is true
 - Min: returns the minimum of two ordered values
 - Max: returns the maximum of two ordered values